near/docs/docs/3.tutorials/auction/3-nft.md

 ## Conclusion

-In this part of the tutorial we have added NFTs as a reward which has taught us how to interact with NFT standards, make cross-contract calls and test multiple contracts that interact in workspaces.
+In this part of the tutorial we have added NFTs as a reward which has taught us how to interact with NFT standards, make cross-contract calls and test multiple contracts that interact with each other in workspaces.
 In the [next part](./4-ft.md) we'll learn how to interact with fungible token standards by adapting the auction to receive bids in FTs.
 This will allow users to launch auctions in different tokens, including stablecoins.